huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Ewan McGregor
 - [ ] James Arnold Taylor

-#### If you’re starting over, what are you said to be going back to?
+#### If you're starting over, what are you said to be going back to?

 - [ ] The painting stool
 - [ ] The sculpting dress
 - [x] The drawing board

-#### Which band borrowed a chapter title from “Lord of the Flies” for one of their songs?
+#### Which band borrowed a chapter title from "Lord of the Flies" for one of their songs?

 - [ ] Metallica
 - [x] U2
 - [ ] R.E.M.

-#### What former Destiny’s Child star released the album “Lemonade”?
+#### What former Destiny's Child star released the album "Lemonade"?

 - [ ] Adele
 - [ ] Cardi B
 - [x] Beyonce

-#### “Lemonade Lucy” was the first lady to which U.S. president?
+#### "Lemonade Lucy" was the first lady to which U.S. president?

 - [x] Rutherford B. Hayes
 - [ ] Theodore Roosevelt